alljoyn/extras-webdocs/docs/develop/run-sample-apps/index.md

 * [Chat][chat] This sample shows how to send AllJoyn Signals on a session.
 * [About][about] These samples show how to use the About feature for announcing and discovering.
+* [Observer][observer] These samples show how to use the Observer API for easy discovery and session management.
 * [Onboarding][onboarding] These samples show how to use the two sides of the Onboarding service framework, the Onboarder and the Onboardee.
 * [Config][config] These samples show how to use the Configuration service framework.